Sulpitz/GuildInspector/README.md

 **Don't forget to change the foldername!
 Remove the -master**

-It is a alternative Window to show online Players in the Guild at a glance.
+It is an alternative Window to show online Players in the Guild at a glance.

 __Use:__